scala/scala3/docs/docs/reference/auto-parameter-tupling-spec.md

   case (x, y) => x + y
 }
 ```
 While correct, this is inconvenient.
-Instead, we propose to be able to write it the following way:
+Instead, we propose to write it the following way:

 ```scala
 xs.map {